-The Board of Directors shall, in compliance with law and rules of the State Board of Education, assess student achievement and needs in designated subject areas in order to determine the progress of students and to assist them in attaining Academy goals.
+The Board of Directors shall, in compliance with law assess student achievement and needs in designated subject areas in order to determine the progress of students and to assist them in attaining Academy goals.

-Each student's proficiencies and needs will be assessed by staff members upon his/her entrance into the Academy and annually thereafter.
-Procedures for such assessments will include, but need not be limited to, teacher observation techniques, cumulative student records, student performance data collected through standard testing programs, student portfolios, and physical examinations.
+Each student's proficiencies and needs will be assessed by staff members upon his/her entrance into the Academy and annually or more frequently, as required by law or Charter contract, thereafter.
+Procedures for such assessments will include, but need not be limited to, teacher observation techniques, cumulative student records, student performance data collected through standard testing programs and/or diagnostic reading assessment systems, student portfolios, and physical examinations.